-This module uses power point to show how the development and resolution of a crisis is predictable and valuable in helping a person in crisis.
-This section will also include an explanation of suicidal ambivalence with examples, definitions of terms as well as examples to illustrate these ideas.
-The fist half of the workshop will end with a self-care metaphor (the four legged stool).
+This module uses a PowerPoint presentation to show how the development and resolution of a crisis are predictable and valuable in helping a person in crisis.
+This section will also include an explanation of suicidal ambivalence with examples, definitions of terms, and examples to illustrate these ideas.
+The fist half of the workshop will end with a self-care metaphor (the four-legged stool).
 This metaphor is a self-care inventory for participants to take in order to determine how well they currently cope with stress in their lives.
 (90-minute presentation, with handouts for audience to record notes on and have for future reference).

 Goal: Participants will be more able to empathize with those in the community who are affected by suicide.
 This module establishes the fact that suicide is the most predictable form of sudden and traumatic loss a community will routinely experience.

-Goal: Participants will be exposed to approaches to resolving Trauma and Grief when Sudden and Traumatic loss occur in their community.
+Goal: Participants will be exposed to approaches to resolving trauma and grief when sudden and traumatic losses occur in their community.
 Further clarification on how those impacted by suicide at early ages of development may have long-term consequences if unattended.
 Participants will view video clips from films and documentaries as well as other visual media to help them appreciate the complexities of postvention.

 Goal: The participants will be given metaphors that provide an understanding of the complexities of traumatic loss following suicide.
-This will include an approach to assessing the current status of a person who has been exposed to Suicide when coming for assistance to a clinician or caregiver.
+This will include an approach to assessing the current status of a person who has been exposed to suicide, when the person comes for assistance to a clinician or caregiver.
 Examples of metaphors used by the author’s former clients will be offered to deepen the understanding and benefit of metaphor in supporting those who have experienced a unique loss.

 Objective: To introduce the participants to The Active Postvention Model (APM) internationally known as The LOSSTeam.
 This module will include a brief history of the concept with a video clip from a documentary to help participants relate to the roles of a first responder going to a suicide scene.
 (90-minute presentation, with handouts for audience to record notes on and have for future reference).

 The APM concept involves a team of first responders who go to the scene of a suicide and provide support and referral for those bereaved by the suicide.
-The goal has been to shorten the elapsed time between the death and survivors finding the help they feel will help them cope with this devastating loss.
-The Active Postvention Model and has shown to have a positive impact on both the team members (most often bereaved individuals who have gotten help and now provide the installation of hope to the newly bereaved) as well as the newly bereaved.
-The model has now been replicated in countries as diverse as Australia, Singapore, Northern Ireland, Canada and America.
+The goal is to shorten the elapsed time between the death and survivors finding the help they feel will help them cope with this devastating loss.
+The Active Postvention Model and has been shown to have a positive impact on both the team members (most often bereaved individuals who have gotten help and now provide the installation of hope to the newly bereaved) and the newly bereaved.
+The model has now been replicated in countries as diverse as Australia, Singapore, Northern Ireland, Canada, and America.

-Campbell has also been selected to receive the Louis Dublin award at the 2010 American Association of Suicidology Conference.
+Campbell was selected to receive the Louis Dublin award at the 2010 American Association of Suicidology Conference.
 Dr. Campbell is a past president of AAS and has received the Roger J. Tierney award for service.
-He was Social Worker of the year in Louisiana and the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana, USA.
+He was Social Worker of the Year in Louisiana and the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana, USA.